holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_maze/lesson_plan.md

     - What is a loop?
     - How does the game loop work?
     - What is a conditional?
+        - Act out if/else
+            - `if light is on, stand up, else, sit down`
+            - `if light changes give me money`
+        - Act out loop
+            - `while light on, keep jumping`
     - What is an example of a conditional in a game?
     - What is an example of a conditional in your life?
 - Scratch initialization